-Rating or Ranking: Choosing the Best Question Type for Your Data
+Rating or Ranking: Choosing the best question type for your data

 When it comes to surveys, how you ask each question may be just as important to your data quality as what you ask.

 It can be tricky to decide what type of question to use to get the most useful data.
 In this post, we’ll discuss the benefits of rating scales and ranking questions and when it is best to use each.
 We will also provide a few example scenarios for when to use each scale question type.

 In surveys, the most commonly used question types are rating scale questions.
 This is where respondents are asked to indicate their personal levels on things such as agreement, satisfaction or frequency.